thecochenille/DGRP_SSDSSP/_PreliminaryAnalysis.md

 - Section 2: SSD in starved flies - use D1
   - Question 2.1: Is SSD in starved flies the same as in fed flies? (do a lmer sex*day on D0 and D1)
-    -  Does SSD increase or decrease when the flies are starved?
+  - Question 2.2: Does overall SSD increase or decrease when the flies are starved?
 Our hypothesis is that overall SSD should decrease
-  - Question 2.2: Does the SSD in starved conditions vary the same way as in fed flies?
+  - Question 2.3: Does SSD in starved conditions vary, and does it covary with SSD0?
-    - use a correlation and variance analysis

 ## Question 2.1: Do we have the same SSD when we change environment?
 ### 1 day starvation data preparation = OK